Depth: 34-36 m / 112-120 ft

 On the 18th of March the USS Lanakai arrived at Fremantle, Australia after 82 long days at sea.
 The ship was renamed the HMAS Lanakai and saw out the remainder of the war serving in the Australian Navy.

 At the end of the war she was sailed to Manila to be returned to her previous owner.
 The owner refused to accept her due to the poor condition she was in.
 The Lanakai was sent to Subic Bay Philippines for repairs and eventually sunk in a typhoon.
-The Vessel was discovered in 2003 and unfortunately suffered from looting.
+The Vessel was discovered in 2003.

 The Lanakai wreck in Subic is now spread around on the sea floor and serves as a treat for those interested in historical wreck sites.
 If you are a qualified deep diver would like to schedule a fun dive of this interesting Subic Bay wreck the do contact us today!